 - Every appropriate opportunity is taken to promote the development of spiritual, moral, social and cultural education through a well-planned and extremely effective whole-school approach

 - At all levels leadership and management provide clear educational direction, as reflected in the excellent quality of education and standards of personal development

 Most importantly, perhaps, through interviews and a comprehensive pre-inspection questionnaire, the inspectors found that pupils in all sectors of the School felt safe and happy.
-The full report may be found here and will soon also be available on the ISI website.
+The full report may be found here.

 The ISI is a body approved by the British Government for the purpose of inspecting schools in England and overseas.
 As such, ISI reports to the English Department for Education (DfE) on the extent to which schools meet the relevant Standards for British Schools Overseas and the ISI Framework requirements.